Tpoc311/cv_pi_car/README.md

 laptop [1].
 After that all we need is to upload `drivingModule.ino` to Arduino and start `main.py`.

+## What can be improved

+This algorithm is not inclined to detect curved lines, but you can look at project [Curved_Lane_Line_Detection](https://github.com/Tpoc311/Curved_Lane_Line_Detection) and apply an improved version of the algorithm to detect curved lines of the road lane.
+It's more like a real road lane.

 If you have any questions about the project you are always welcome to contact me via email: vadim.kolesnikov.311@gmail.com.